djcass44/chrome-nt-simplehome/README.md

 Once you've obtained these fonts, place them in the root directory of this project (along side the scripts)

+### Bugs & Issues

+Think you've found a bug?
+Please let us know ASAP.

+This can be accomplished by opening a GitHub issue, or emailing a maintainer.

+Please try to be as verbose as possible, and provide console logs if you can.

+<i>Note:</i> If you cannot provide logs and we are unable to reproduce the bug, your issue may be closed.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md)